+44 (0) 131 650 4285

 4.05, 4th Floor Right, 18 Buccleuch Place

 Her main research commitment has been to the editing of The Collected Letters of Thomas and Jane Welsh Carlyle (vols.
-1-35, Duke University Press, 1970-2007; continuing), of which she is now a senior editor.
-She was a co-applicant on the AHRB award to the Carlyle Letters, 2003-6, and is a co-investigator of the AHRC award to the Carlyle Letters for 2006-9.
-Her work on this major scholarly edition led to an interest in ideas of life-writing, particularly in the letters of Jane Welsh Carlyle, and she has published many critical essays in this area, recently receiving a Leverhulme Research Fellowship, 2006-7, to begin work on the monograph Jane Welsh Carlyle: Writing Volumes.
-Her current project (as part of this monograph) includes ideas of biography and biographers in relation to Welsh Carlyle.
+1-41, Duke University Press, 1970-2013; continuing), of which she is now a senior editor.
+She was a co-applicant on the AHRB award to the Carlyle Letters, 2003-6, and was a co-investigator of the AHRC award to the Carlyle Letters for 2006-9.
+Her work on this major scholarly edition led to an interest in ideas of life-writing, particularly in the letters of Jane Welsh Carlyle, and she has published many critical essays in this area; she received a Leverhulme Research Fellowship, 2006-7, when she wrote Jane Welsh Carlyle, Biography and Biographies (Edinburgh, 2008).
 Her interest in letters and journals’ relationship to published writings, as well as critical analyses of a neglected Scottish modernist writer, has been explored in her monograph, Moving in Circles: Willa Muir’s Writings.
 She has also worked in the area of gender and nation mainly in relation to twentieth century Scottish women writers

 This article was published on Nov 26, 2012